zordius/reservice/example/README.md

 How it works - services
 -----------------------

 * <a href="src/actions/yelp.js">actions/yelp.js</a> is an example for creating action creators for services.
 Check <a href="spec/actions/yelpSpec.js">yelpSpec</a> to know the format of these service actions.
-These actions are pure, so you can create and dispatch these actions any where.
+These actions are pure, so you can create and dispatch these actions at both server side or client side.

 * You can see service functions in <a href="src/services/yelp.js">services/yelp.js</a>.
 All your services will be placed and executed at server side only, so you can access secrets here safely.